Philipp Kurashev Game Preview: Blackhawks vs. Stars

-Philipp Kurashev and the Chicago Blackhawks will face the Dallas Stars at 8:00 PM ET on Friday, December 29, 2023.
-Prop bets for Kurashev are available, and we have information to help you make good decisions.
+Philipp Kurashev and the Chicago Blackhawks will be in action on Sunday at 8:00 PM ET, and they'll be facing the Dallas Stars.
+Prop bets for Kurashev in that upcoming Blackhawks-Stars game are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.